-“I enjoy working with individuals who are motivated toward change but, for a variety of reasons, may just lack the proper skills and tools to get there.”
+“I enjoy working with individuals who are motivated to create change but, for a variety of reasons, may just lack the proper skills and tools to get there.”

 What was your path to becoming a therapist?